Goldinteractive/js-base/README.md

 * `make publish-docs` - Deploy the docs branch.

 #### Publishing
 > Attention!
 A published version cannot be unpublished from npm.
-So make sure to test your changes before publishing.

-It will also publish the docs.
-So this doesn't have to be done manually.
-The command uses yarn publish.
+Be careful!

+Running the publish script will build the packages and publish the docs.
+The command uses `yarn publish`.
 It is therefore not necessary to update the package version manually.

-Yarn will automatically update the package version and commit the changes.
-So before your changes before publishing a new version.
+Yarn will automatically commit the changes in `package.json`.
+So commit all your changes before you publish a new version.

 `make publish` - Publish npm package.